-Topic nsultation question is SPS 515 implementation improving busin ovisions in the SPS 515 framework have worked well in ess planning?
-Which, if any, provisions have caused equences?
+Торіс Con sultation questions SPS 515 implementation 1.
+Which, if any, provisions in the SPS 515 framework have worked well in improving business planning?
+Which, if any, provisions have caused unintended consequences?
 Please provide details.
 Defining member outcomes 2.
 Has APRA correctly identified the areas for enhancement?
 What additional areas could benefit from enhanced requirements or guidance to support effective strategic planning and delivery of outcomes to members?
 Cohorts 3.
 What additional guidance could be provided to help inform the development of cohorts?
-Pre- and post- retirement cohorts What challenges, if any, has industry faced in developing cohorts of members for the purposes of the retirement income strategy?
-Management of financial resources on a business-as-usual basis including adopti differ from curre without undue re What, if any, uni would taking the above approach to financial management, on of performance measures, monitoring and stress testing, ent practices?
-How might such obligations be implemented egulatory burden?
-Intended consequences may arise from these proposed Please provide details.
-Financial 7.
+Pre- and post- retirement cohorts 4.
+What challenges, if any, has industry faced in developing cohorts of members for the purposes of the retirement income strategy?
+Management of financial resources on a business-as- usual basis 5.
+6. To what degree would taking the above approach to financial management, including adoption of performance measures, monitoring and stress testing, differ from current practices?
+How might such obligations be implemented without undue regulatory burden?
+What, if any, unintended consequences may arise from these proposed requirements?
+Please provide details.
+Financial resources to manage and respond to operational risk 7.
 Given the scope of the current requirements in SPS 114, much of the financial resources to manage and respond to operational risk have, necessarily, been met through existing reserves.
-How do RSE licensee presently use their financial resources to minimise the impact of operational risk risk events on members? ces to manage and respond to operational risk have, n met through existing reserves.
-How do RSE licensees eir financial resources to minimise the impact of operational Board oversight of projections 8.
-How does the Board currently satisfy itself that a robust financial production oversight of methodology underpins the business plan?
-How does the Board interdevelop its use of financial projections (and assumptions underpinning presented in the business plan? derpins the business plan?
-How does the Board intend to of financial projections (and assumptions underpinning them) Fee setting principles What additional framework? fee setting principles should be reflected in the SPS 515 The performance assessment cycle 10.
-What challenges have RSE licensees experienced in aligning the tire member outcomes assessments and annual BPRs and business places?
-How might these challenges be avoided in future? nes assessments and annual BPRs and business planning Benchmarks 11.
-How have RSE licensees incorporated the result of APRA's heatmaps are legislated performance test into their BPRs?
-12. What additional benchmarks do RSE licensees consider when assessing performance?
-In determining an overall assessment of outcomes, how a the various benchmarks weighted? mance test into their BPRs? benchmarks do RSE licensees consider when assessing determining an overall assessment of outcomes, how are Data 13.
-What additional areas of data would be useful in developing compassessments of performance?
-14. What data (including benchmarks) do RSE licensees plan to use to retirement cohorts and assess performance of post retirement in strategies? performance? ding benchmarks) do RSE licensees plan to use to develop
+How do RSE licensees presently use their financial resources to minimise the impact of operational risk events on members?
+Board oversight of projections 8.
+How does the Board currently satisfy itself that a robust financial projections methodology underpins the business plan?
+How does the Board intend to develop its use of financial projections (and assumptions underpinning them) presented in the business plan?
+Fee setting principles 9.
+What additional fee setting principles should be reflected in the SPS 515 framework?
+The performance assessment cycle 10.
+What challenges have RSE licensees experienced in aligning the timing of the member outcomes assessments and annual BPRs and business planning cycles?
+How might these challenges be avoided in future?
+Benchmarks How have RSE licensees incorporated the result of APRA's heatmaps and the legislated performance test into their BPRs?
+What additional benchmarks do RSE licensees consider when assessing performance?
+In determining an overall assessment of outcomes, how are the various benchmarks weighted?
+Data What additional areas of data would be useful in developing comparable assessments of performance?
+What data (including benchmarks) do RSE licensees plan to use to develop retirement cohorts and assess performance of post retirement income strategies?